rwvo/mac_hipster/Readme.md

 If only you could do that on your MacBook...

 The instructions in this Readme have you covered.
-While running HIP applications on macOS is a bit challenging, given the lack of a "Team Red" GPU, compiling and linking is entirely possible.
+While running HIP applications on Apple Silicon is a bit challenging, given the lack of a "Team Red" GPU, compiling and linking is entirely possible.
 You just need to prepare the MacBook a little bit before leaving on your international trip.
 You do need access to a Linux machine with an AMD GPU and a working ROCm install, including the ROCm development packages; we'll copy them over to the MacBook,